adsp-polito/2024-P9-RAG-MARCO/README.md

 ## Overview
 <p align="justify">
-This research explores the interplay between syntactic and semantic search methods for document retrieval in the **Retrieval-Augmented Generation (RAG)** architecture.
+This research explores the interplay between syntactic and semantic search methods for document retrieval in the <b>Retrieval-Augmented Generation (RAG)</b> architecture.
 As illustrated in the following figure, A RAG system comprises a pipeline where the question is processed through a **Retrieval Mechanism** to identify the most relevant documents stored in a database.
 These documents are then aggregated with the question to construct an enhanced query, which is subsequently fed into a **Large Language Model (LLM)** for Response Generation.
 While the RAG architecture was originally designed to help LLMs generate more informed responses, but the retrieval mechanism serves as a primary role in such architecture, as the quality of the final response depends heavily on the relevance of the retrieved documents.
 </p>

 ![Image](./extras/teaser.svg)